openSUSE/news-o-o/_posts/2011-12-04-opensuse-weekly-news-issue-204-is-out.markdown

 The election period ends at December the 16th.

-All candidates have put their agenda on the [wiki](http://en.opensuse.org/openSUSE:Board_election_2011), linked as Platform
+All candidates have put their agenda on the [wiki](http://en.opensuse.org/openSUSE:Board_election_2011), linked as â€œPlatformâ€
-      after the candidates™ name.
+      after the candidatesâ€™ name.

 If you have any questions, please contact the election officials
       (`<[election-officials@opensuse.org](mailto:election-officials@opensuse.org)>`).

-
+â€

+â€œ

 [Pascal Bleser: openSUSE election platform 2011](http://dev-loki.blogspot.com/2011/12/opensuse-election-platform-2011.html)